syler11/ms1-gym/README.md

 * The photos used in this site were obtained from Pexels.com and Icons were obtained from FontAwesome.com
 Acknowledgements
 Photo by Cleyder Duque from Pexels quotes-guy.jpg
 Photo by Cliff Booth from Pexels quotes-lady.jpg
+Photo by Elly Fairytale from Pexels
+Image by rawpixel.com - Rob
 * I received inspiration for this project from X